cecilia-yin/Traffic-Sign-Recognition-Project/README.txt

+The purpose of this project is to recognize traffic signs from around 50,000 images and categorize them into 43 classes, such as speed limit signs or stops signs.
+This project is implemented with four deep neural network models, including two famous models (untrained) and two customized models.

 To begin, go to the following link: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign and download the dataset used in the project.
 It is a custom dataset with 43 classes in Train folder.